 Earlier this year I wrote "What makes an Agile Coach Effective".
 I talked about how coaches won't succeed if people aren't ready or able to take in the coaching and how coaches fail when they tell people what they should do.
 I wrote it out of my own shortcomings as an Agile coach, and my recognition that I am still very much a work in progress.

 I’ve been giving a lot of thought about what makes a coach effective and how to improve my own effectiveness as an Agile coach.
 Many or most of us probably are in a position where we have an opportunity to coach others, whether that be our team members, our employees, even our bosses.
 As parents, we may be coaching our children and spouses.
 And we probably also have the experience where we are being coached by others.

-This question about exit criteria for Agile coaching came up in a recent Agile Meetup.
-Participants wanted to know how to determine when coaching is no longer needed.
+At a recent Agile Meetup we talked about exit criteria for Agile coaching.
+Participants wanted to know how to determine when an Agile Coach is no longer needed.
 I flippantly responded with “when the budget runs out”, because that seems to be when most organizations stopped coaching.

 How does an organization decide it is time to hire an Agile Coach?
 What are the indications that coaching is needed?